 Though BEC makes up a small amount of all phishing attacks, it has caused a significant amount of losses.
 While these attacks have been known as those of a financial nature, they often exceed just that.
 This could include interruption to business, loss of data, reduced productivity, regulatory fines, as well as brand damage.

 Attackers have also been known to impersonate lawyers or other representatives from law firms responsible for sensitive matters.
-This type of attack often occurs through email or phone, during the end of the business day where the victims do not question the validity of the communication.
+This type of attack often occurs through email or phone, during the end of the business day when the victims do not question the validity of the communication.

 HR and bookkeeping employees are often targeted to obtain personal or otherwise sensitive information about the employees or executives.
 This data can then be used for future attacks.

-How Do BEC Scams Work?
+How Do BEC Attacks Work?

-In BEC scams, attackers pose as someone the recipient likely trusts—this is typically a colleague, boss, or vendor.
+In BEC attacks, attackers pose as someone the recipient likely trusts—this is typically a colleague, boss, or vendor.
 The sender will then ask the recipient to make a wire transfer, change banking details, divert payroll or something else.

 1. Email List Targeting